Maurizio Mosca

-Maurizio Mosca (Rome, June 24, 1940 – Pavia, April 3, 2010) was an Italian sports journalist and TV presenter.
+Maurizio Mosca (Rome, 24 June 1940 – Pavia, 3 April 2010) was an Italian sports journalist and TV presenter.

 Career

 In print

 Son of the humorist, journalist and writer Giovanni Mosca, and brother of Antonello, Benedetto and the writer Paolo Mosca, Maurizio Mosca began working for the newspaper La Notte in Milan before moving to the Gazzetta dello Sport, where he spent twenty years as editor in chief and where he also served as the interim director for two years.

 In 1983, the paper published an interview with Zico, who seldom granted interviews with Italian newspapers.
 Mosca declared that it had been made possible thanks to his close friendship with the footballer.

 Later, during an appearance on Il Processo del Lunedì (The Monday Trial, most closely associated with its host, Aldo Biscardi), Mosca appeared with Zico.
 Biscardi asked Zico how he became a friend of Maurizio Mosca, to which the Brazilian responded: "I don't know this man".

 Mosca's career at Gazzetta dello Sport ended immediately.
 On being forced to leave the newspaper.
 Mosca claimed to be the victim of a "plot", and that he was considered "dangerous" by certain members of the national football system.